kmi-linguistics/hindi-politeness/README.md

 ## v0.1

 This directory contains the dataset used for training and testing the system described in the PhD thesis by Ritesh Kumar, titled "Politeness in Online Hindi Texts: Pragmatic and Computational Aspects", submitted in 2014 under the supervision of Prof. Ayesha Kidwai and Prof. Girish Nath Jha at Jawaharlal Nehru University, New Delhi.
-A demo of the tool developed is available here -
+A demo of the tool developed is available here - [Politeness Recognition Tool PoRT] (http://sanskrit.jnu.ac.in/port/index.jsp)

 The code and model trained for this system will soon be released as well.